AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/how-to-include-bookmap-toc-in-pdf-publishing.md

 Ditamaps themselves don't directly have  a table of contents (TOC) like a bookmap does.
 However, ditamaps play a crucial role in defining the structure for your content and indirectly contribute to the TOC generation process.

-If you are publishing Ditamap then Native PDF gives functionality to generate TOC and booklist automatically , You can enable/disable generation of TOC at ditamap from Native PDF settings.
+If you are publishing Ditamap, then Native PDF gives functionality to generate TOC and booklist automatically , You can enable/disable generation of TOC at ditamap from Native PDF settings.

 ![Enable Disable TOC](../assets/publishing/pageorder.png)